Abdulakibu/Vak_Portfolio/README.md

 # Vak_Portfolio
-An art portfolio I created to demonstrate what kind of web developer I am
+A resume website I created to demonstrate my skill-set as a web developer

-Currently still in development.
 I built it from scratch using the following technologies:
 <ul>
   <li>AngularJS</li>